DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 Software that will load and display a web page.
 A browser interprets the HTML or XML code from the web page files, executes embedded scripts and programs, provides encryption/decryption for security where needed, displays graphics, plays music and video, and provides links to related pages.
 Browsers are based on standards developed by the World Wide Web Consortium.
 The major browser software developers participate in these standards, but each of them also builds in their own proprietary codes, whether or not they are approved; differences which create a challenge for web page developers.

 #####Browser extension
+Plugins to extend or enhance the inner-workings of a web browser.

 #####Byte
 A measurement of computer memory or disc capacity.
 A byte comprises 8 *bits*.